 Adding the sensor to your system:

 - Insert the battery.

-- Press the Function/Pairing button on the inside of the sensor.
+- For current version of the sensor, press the function button on the inside of the sensor 5 times

 - Two devices should show up in your device list - LM and Occupancy Sensor.
 If only one device shows up, press the Function/Pairing button again and repeat until both devices appear.